shopwp/documentation/docs/guides/common-issues.md

 ![ShopWP Pro Common Issues 1](./assets/common-issues/visible-2.png)

+## Checkout redirects to page not found

+Issue: Clicking the "Begin checkout" button inside the ShopWP cart takes you to a page not found error.

+Explanation: This can occur if your Shopify online store is password protected.
+The solution is to remove the password protection so that the checkout page can be reached by non-logged in users.

+## Cookie nonce expiration

+When this JavaScript error shows, it's usually due to another plugin caching the WordPress REST API too aggressively.
+WordPress uses a [cookie nonce to authenticate the REST API](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/), which ShopWP in turns also uses.

+Please try temporarily deactivating your other plugins to see if that fixes the issue.
+You may also need to disable any host-level cache.

 ## Error: while calling undefined

 When you receive this error, there's a good chance it's because your web server is running out of memory, OR it has hit the max execution time during the syncing process.
 Both of these things can be increased below: